klemens-u/ic-label-creator/README.md

 ## Background and Acknowledgements

 I used this as an opportunity to learn a bit of SVG and wrote a HTML/Javascript/SVG creator for computer IC chips.
-At the moment there is only one monolithic file with a complete set of labels for the Ben Eater's 8-Bit breadboard computer.

 Big thanks to Ben Eater for the wonderful videos on YouTube.
 I learned so much from it and finally understood how a cpu works.